 You can find information on this site on how to apply for the correct visa.
 You can also find advice on planning your travel to campus, what documents and other things you need to bring and information on arriving in the UK.
-If you have questions about immigration advice or preparing for Leeds you can contact our International Student Office.
+If you have questions about immigration advice or preparing for Leeds you can contact our Student Visa Advice or International Welcome teams.

 Our welcome team and International Student Office can help you get started when you arrive in Leeds and offer support for international students all year round.
 There are many places on campus to ask for help if you have a question, along with services to support students during their studies.
 You can get information from our website for current students on all the support on offer.

 If you are starting your studies in 2021, you can also read our International Welcome Guide for international students.
 This includes a step-by-step guide to help you in your first few weeks and beyond.